-- Restart the computer and then the Creative Cloud app.
+- Restart your PC, and then the Creative Cloud app.

 As you can see, fixing these issues is relatively easy.
 You just need to keep your Windows 10 up to date, your app up to date, and to have Visual Studio installed.